Explore this test

 - Treatment Options

-TPO is an enzyme expressed mainly in the thyroid involved in the production of thyroid hormones T3 and T4.
+This assay measures antibodies against thyroid peroxidase (TPO), an enzyme expressed mainly in the thyroid involved in the production of thyroid hormones T3 and T4.

 Electrochemiluminescence Immunoassay (ECLIA)